Gundula Krause

 Gundula Krause (born 7 July 1966) is a German folk violinist.
-She lives in Mainz, Roetgen nearby Aachen and East-Clare (Ireland).
+She lives in Mainz, Roetgen near Aachen and East-Clare (Ireland).

 Life and work

 She was born in Göttingen, Germany.
 She moved to Los Angeles, California, during the 1980s where she learned bluegrass and cajun music at Hollywood's Westlake College of Music.
-First experiences in band music she gathered in the formation The phiddleharmonics of her violin teacher Joe Miklich.
+She gathered her first experience in band music with her violin teacher Joe Miklich's formation The phiddleharmonics.
 She returned to Germany in 1986.
 At the University of Mainz she studied psychology.
 During this time she went to Galway and Doolin in Ireland for studying Irish folk and Folk rock.
 In 1992, she released her debut album, Dynamic Blend.

 In the time about 1990 she was one of the first German folk violinists.
 She performed with a lot of bands from the Rhein-Main-area: Gundels Giganten (Mainz), Beaver Bangtree Band, The Bantree (Worms), Hibernians (Nauheim), Irish Rovers, Dagmar 41, Inbetween, Secret Paddy (all Frankfurt).
 Currently she plays in the jazz-folk-formation Wintergreen Goblins (Roetgen).